CS109Group67/lendingclub/Strategy.md

-In the [Modeling](https://cs109group67.github.io/lendingclub/Modeling.html) section we preformed a variety of classifiction and regression models on the three outcome features.
+In the [Modeling](https://cs109group67.github.io/lendingclub/Modeling.html) section we performed a variety of classification and regression models on the three outcome features.
 A summary of the model scoring metrics is as follows: